koding/kdlearn/guides/freeing-up-space.md

 ```
 find / -size +50000  -exec ls -lahg {} \;
 ```

+That should give you plenty to consider for deletion and once you are done deleting, hopefully you can recover storage space on your VM.

 If you encounter any issues or have any questions please drop an email [here](mailto:support@koding.com).